zopefoundation/z3c.pt/docs/narr/metal.rst

 Just like the TAL namespace URI, this URI is not attached to a web page; it's just a unique identifier.
-This identifier must be used in all tempaltes which use METAL.
+This identifier must be used in all templates which use METAL.

 METAL Statements
 ----------------